dfreilich/summaries/CleanCode.md

 > Duplication may be the root of all evil in software. (p.
 48)

+### Chapter 4: Comments
+> Nothing can be quite so helpful as a well-placed comment.
+Nothing can clutter up a module more than frivolous dogmatic comments.
+Nothing can be quite so damaging as an old crufty comment that propagates lies and misinformation. (p.
+53)

+> Comments are, at best, a necessary evil.
+If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much - perhaps not at all. (p.
+54)
 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)